29 Breathtaking Australia Bucket List Experiences

 When the tide recedes, shallow ridges in the tidal flats fill with shallow pools of water.
 The light from the full moon reflects into the water, forming this intriguing illusion.
 This natural phenomenon takes place during the full moon period from March to October.

 Just before nightfall, artisans, musicians, and food vendors host the Staircase to the Moon Market.
-The vibe is lively and friendly, where you can feel a strong sense of excitement over the event that’s about to take place.
+The vibe is lively and friendly, and you can feel a strong sense of excitement over the event that’s about to take place.
 It’s a worthwhile experience as there are few other places in the world where this phenomenon occurs, making it one of the unique experiences to have in Australia.

 Chantae from Chantae Was Here